 Holding the tea bowl with one hand and mixing matcha with your other hand is easy, thanks to the size of this matcha tea bowl.
-Mino Ware is known for its handmade quality porcelain handicrafts.
+Mino Ware is known for its high-quality porcelain handicrafts.
 So get one and imagine making a matcha drink in a Zen Garden.

-With the traditional Japanese ceramic pottery in mind, you will be sure that you can feel the tea ceremony vibes if you add this bowl on your tea set.
+With traditional Japanese ceramic pottery in mind, you will be sure that you can feel the tea ceremony vibes if you add this bowl to your tea set.
 It weighs 250g and has dimensions of 10.5cm width x 9cm height x 10.5cm diameter.

-Another Hagiyaki / Hagiware ceramic made chawan (tea bowl) that is easy to hold and will surely avoid spilling tea.
+Another Hagiyaki or Hagiware ceramic-made chawan (tea bowl) that is easy to hold and will surely avoid spilling tea.
 The shape makes the tea cool off faster than using a regular chawan.
-Its dimensions are 14.8cm diameter x 14.8cm width x 5.5cm height.
+Its dimensions are 14.8 cm diameter x 14.8 cm width x 5.5 cm height.

-With 4.5 inches diameter and 2.7 inches height, this high-quality handcrafted tea is the perfect size for whisking and holding tea.
-The good thing is they are confident that their matcha bowl is made in high-quality materials to the point that they have customer care where they can offer a prompt refund or replacement in case the buyer does not like the product.
+With 4.5 inches of diameter and 2.7 inches of height, this high-quality handcrafted tea is the perfect size for whisking and holding tea.
+The good thing is that they are confident that their matcha bowl is made of high-quality materials, to the point that they have customer care where they can offer a prompt refund or replacement in case the buyer does not like the product.

 This 100-prong authentic Japanese matcha whisk makes the matcha creamy quicker than other matcha whisks.
-It is made of bamboo from Kansai region in Japan.
+It is made of bamboo from the Kansai region of Japan.
 It is ideal to use this on usucha (thin tea).
-However, they recommend a matcha whisk with a lower (but strong) prong count if you want to whisk a koicha (thick tea).
+However, they recommend a matcha whisk with a lower (but still strong) prong count if you want to whisk a koicha (thick tea).

 Chasen holder (if you want to include it on the list)

-The porcelain-made beautiful red and black design whisk stand is great to look at in almost all the matcha sets.
+The porcelain-made, beautiful red and black whisk stand is great to look at in almost all the matcha sets.
 Each holder is individually crafted and made of high-quality ceramic.